ranmax123/powerbi/facebook marketing api power bi template/README.md

 3. The token now generated is valid for 2 months

+## Troubleshooting

+1. Check if your token is valid or not
+2. If 500 error comes, get data for last_30d.
+If using that also you get error, get data with "reporting granularity" as 2 or 5 and then retry.
+In most cases it works fine.

-Note: If you face any issues in using this please open up an issue in the tracker for me to check and respond.
+Note: If you face any other issues in using this please open up an issue in the tracker for me to check and respond.

 Thanks